 - Old Page: The text mentioned citizens as much as it mentioned local governments.
-It’s was very unclear who the software and demo were meant for.
+It was very unclear who the software and demo were meant for.

 - New Page: The text explicitly says the software and demo are for local government officials.
 Other visitors (citizens & current clients) are directed to appropriate places.

 Clear Call To Action

-- Old Page: The page was meant for a demo but it didn’t say “demo” anywhere in the text.
+- Old Page: The page was meant for a demo but it didn’t say “demo” anywhere in the actual page.
 The CTA was “Let’s Talk!” so was the prospect requesting a demo or a conversation?
 They’re not the same thing.

 New Page: The text says “demo” and form clearly states “Schedule a Demo” and “Request a Demo” as the CTA.